typesense/showcase-songs-search/README.md

-# 🎶 Typesense Song Search [Demo]
+# 🎶 MusicBrainz Song Search, powered by Typesense

 This is a demo that showcases some of Typesense's features using a 30 Million database of songs from MusicBrainz.

-**This is still a work in progress, and will be published with more details shortly.**
+View it live here: [http://songs-search.typesense.org/](http://songs-search.typesense.org/)

 ## Development